15 Frugal Living Tips to Save Money in 2023

 For more ideas, see my article 40+ Amazing Products You Can Buy Today to Save Money in the Future.

 12. Look for Low-Cost Entertainment

 One way to save a lot of money is to find free or cheap things to do instead of spending a lot of money on entertainment.
 Whether you’re single, in a relationship, or have an entire family to entertain, there are plenty of possibilities.

 That’s not to say that you should never spend money on entertainment, but use free or cheap options most of the time.
 Things like going to a park, hiking, riding a bike, and playing games can all be excellent options.

 13. Avoid Clutter

 Frugality and minimalism often go together, but you don’t have to be a minimalist to appreciate having less clutter.
 Getting rid of the clutter around your house can help you to realize that you don’t need a lot of stuff, which can result in buying fewer things.

 Also, you can make some money in the process of getting rid of your clutter.
-A lot of that stuff that’s laying around your house can be sold.
+A lot of that stuff that’s lying around your house can be sold.

 14. Minimize Food Expenses

 Food is another important part of the budget.
 Your food expenses can vary wildly depending on how many meals you eat at restaurants and how you do your grocery shopping.

 For many people, food is an easy budget category to reduce.
 Here are a few ways to you can reduce your expenses for food each month: